 CONTINUOUS TIME FOURIER SERIES

-A CT fourier series is nothing but the expansion of a periodic function into a complex exponential basis.
+A CT fourier series is nothing but the expansion of continuous function $x(t)$ into the complex exponential basis.
 This is a complicated definition, and below we will unpack it for you.

 \begin{eqnarray}